 About the wine:

-Hailing from Serralunga d'Alba, the 2018 Gaja Barolo Sperss is unmistakable.
-The bouquet is firm and distinct, with aromas of black fruit, pencil shavings, iron, and red brick.
+Hailing from Serralunga d'Alba, the 2018 Gaja Barolo Sperss is unmistakable—it cannot be confused with any other Barolo.
+The bouquet is firm and well-defined, with aromas of black fruit, pencil shavings, iron, and red brick.
 But there is also a fragrant interlude of wild cherry, wild berries, and orange peel.
 The Barolo Conteisa is riper and silkier in this vintage, but the Sperss is more muscular, powerful, and structured.
 It promises longer aging potential and further development in the bottle.
 2025–2055

 Wine Spectator